DataMoose/RepData_PeerAssessment1/PA1_template.md

 #### Answers

-**1. The mean total number of steps taken per day for complete cases versus imputing missing values is `r theMean` versus `r theMeanFilled`.**
+**1. The mean total number of steps taken per day for complete cases versus imputing missing values is 10766.19 versus 10766.19.**

-**The median total number of steps taken per day for complete cases versus imputing missing values is `r theMedian` versus `r theMedianFilled`.**
+**The median total number of steps taken per day for complete cases versus imputing missing values is 10765 versus 10766.19.**

 **Thus there is no difference in the mean value, and only a slight difference in the median value.**